Deaths of Jakelin Caal and Felipe Gómez Alonzo

 Jakelin Amei Rosmery Caal Maquin (2011 – December 8, 2018) and Felipe Gómez Alonzo (2010 – December 24, 2018) were Guatemalan immigrant children who died, in separate incidents, while in the custody of the United States Border Patrol in December 2018, after having entered the country, by crossing the border between Mexico and the United States.

 Caal was a seven-year-old Qʼeqchiʼ girl from the Guatemalan department of Alta Verapaz who died from dehydration, shock and liver failure while in Border Patrol custody, having illegally entered the country with her father, Nery Caal.

 Gómez Alonzo was an eight-year-old Chuj boy from the Guatemalan department of Huehuetenango who died on Christmas Eve.
 He was diagnosed with a cold, but not tested for influenza, a condition that was confirmed only after his death.

-Both deaths sparked controversy, with some blaming the immigration policies of the Trump Administration, and others blaming the families and arguing that the deaths were a hazard of illegal immigration.
+Both deaths sparked controversy, with some blaming the immigration policies of the Trump administration, and others blaming the families and arguing that the deaths were a hazard of illegal immigration.
 The two were initially thought to have been the first immigrant children to die in U.S. custody since 2010, but in May 2019, it was revealed that another immigrant child had died under these circumstances some three months before Caal and Alonzo, in September 2018.

 Circumstances

 Jakelin Caal

 Caal and her father, 29-year-old Nery Caal, came from the indigenous community of Raxruhá, a Qʼeqchiʼ region of Alta Verapaz, Guatemala.
 In December 2018, they entered the U.S. from Mexico, outside of Antelope Wells, New Mexico.
 Initial reports stated that the girl had been without food or water for the last several days of the journey, but her family disputes that claim.
-The Department of Homeland Security issued a statement indicating that DHS personnel conducted an initial screening when the girl was taken into custody, and that "[t]he initial screening revealed no evidence of health issues".
+The Department of Homeland Security (DHS) issued a statement indicating that DHS personnel conducted an initial screening when the girl was taken into custody, and that "[t]he initial screening revealed no evidence of health issues".
 Caal was among a large group of immigrants who turned themselves in to authorities upon reaching the New Mexico border on December 6, 2018.
 They were placed on a bus, and her father indicated that she was feverish and vomiting.
 No medical attention was provided until they arrived at a border patrol facility ninety minutes later.
 Eight hours after being taken into custody, Caal began to experience seizures, and her body temperature spiked to 105.7 °F (40.9 °C).
-She was then airlifted to a hospital in El Paso, Texas where she died the following day.
+She was then airlifted to a hospital in El Paso, Texas, where she died the following day.

 Caal's body was transported by plane from Laredo, Texas, to Guatemala on Sunday, December 23, 2018, there to be returned to Raxruha.
 On March 29, 2019, an autopsy report was released finding that the cause of death was streptococcal sepsis, a kind of bacterial infection.
 The Associated Press reported that "traces of streptococcus bacteria were found in Jakelin's lungs, adrenal gland, liver, and spleen", a condition leading to failure of multiple organs.